UNLEASH THE LEARNING POWER OF YOUR STAFF AND GROW YOUR OWN SKILLED WORKFORCE

 What Are the Benefits of Sponsoring a Registered Apprenticeship Program?

 Your organization is competing in the 21st century and Registered Apprenticeship is a key investment in your company's future.
 By sponsoring a Registered Apprenticeship program, your company will develop employees who will contribute to your bottom line.

 Employers experience economic and intrinsic benefits.
-The economic benefits are derived from your eligibility to pay a progressively increasing apprentice wage (usually starting at 40% - 50% of journey worker wages).
-Registered Apprenticeship sponsors are exempted from paying overtime to apprentices for the related instruction portion of their training if it is outside normal business hours.
+The economic benefits are derived from your eligibility to pay a progressively increasing apprentice wage (usually starting at 50% of journey worker/Mentor wages).
+Registered Apprenticeship sponsors are exempt from paying overtime to apprentices for the related instruction portion of their training if it is outside normal business hours.
 Many sponsors report reduced turnover equating to increased productivity and decreased training costs.